MrMDavidson/Rebus.SingleAccessSagas/README.md

   1. Implement `Rebus.SingleAccessSagas.ISagaLockProvider`.
 When `LockFor` is called you should return an implementation of `ISagaLock` constructed with enough information to acquire the lock relevant to `sagaCorrelationId`.
 But don't acquire the lock yet!
   1. Implement `Rebus.SingleAccessSagas.ISagaLock`.
 It's a simple interface; when `TryAcquire()` is called you should attempt to acquire the lock.
 Return `true` if the lock was acquired and `false` if it wasn't.
 When `Dispose()` is called you should release any resources and if the lock had been acquired then also release the lock so the next handler can use it.
   1. Register your locking mechanism; ```config.Options(opt => opt.Register<ISagaLockProvider>(res => new MySagaLockProvider()));```
+  1. If your locking mechanism is based on a lease that requires renewal you can make your `ISagaLockProvider` implementation wrap your `ISagaLock` in a `Rebus.SingleAccessSagas.AutomaticallyRenewingSagaLock` which will renew the lock periodically on your behalf.

 That's it!